donydony2009/ObisidianResearch/Research/Subjects of discussion.md

 These are probably are best when invoked as part of the current subject of discussion

 ### Unpopular opinions
-- Being excited about a subject is not enough to make me interested.
+- Being excited about a subject is not enough to make me interested.wdasdwasdwasd
 ### Relationships
 1. Red flags
 2. Green flags